We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 According to recent studies, the average American drinks a little over 2 cups of coffee a day!

 Okay, I’ll admit, I have more than 2 cups of java a day!

 Most people don’t know that their steaming, aromatic cup of daily life elixir started as a small, red fruit – known as a coffee cherry – picked by hand from slender, leafy bushes.

-Whether it’s a simple espresso shot, a frothy cappuccino, the hip new nitro-cold brew, or a basic dose of instant coffee for desperate times, the process from cherry to bean to the liquid you consume remains fairly consistent.
+Whether it’s a simple espresso shot, a frothy cappuccino, the interesting new nitro-cold brew, or a basic dose of instant coffee for desperate times, the process from cherry to bean to the liquid you consume remains fairly consistent.